Radiation Detection and Survey Devices

 • Specify the types of survey meters and personal dosimeters required for given tasks

-• Supervise storage, maintenance and calibration of survey meters
+• Supervise storage, maintenance (batteries, etc;, magnetic field exposures, etc) and calibration of survey meters

 • Specify training and proper use of survey meters and personal dosimeters